What Are The Different Types Of ADU Designs?

 There are several ways on how you can finance an ADU:

 Home Equity Loan.
-This is one of the most common ADU financing procedures.
+This is one of the most common housing financing procedures.
 If you’re the one who owns your house, it’d be wise to leverage your home value against renovations that would be built on your property.
 This makes sense because those improvements should eventually increase your overall home value.
 Learn more about the differences between renovation vs remodel here.
+This financing method would be the best choice if you’re planning to let others rent your home.

 This financing option is ideal for homeowners who want to try other mortgage providers, receive a lower rate, or amalgamate the latest project costs into a current house loan.